Set Up Backups & Monitoring

 Step 2: Restore the full backup

-bunx @temps-sdk/cli backup restore \
+bunx @temps-sdk/cli services restore \

 --backup-id YOUR_BACKUP_UUID